 Roses can be planted in smaller containers when young as long as you plan to transplant them to larger containers later.
 When transplanting to a bigger container, select one that is one or two sizes larger.
 Also, if you plan to grow your roses with any companion plants, choose a slightly larger container than your rose might need on its own.

 Aside from guaranteeing your rose bush container is big enough to accommodate the plant's large roots, ensure the pot has sufficient drainage, meaning it has at least one drainage hole.
 The larger the pot, the more drainage holes you'll need.
 Without proper drainage, the roots may rot in overly wet soil.
+Also make sure that the drainage holes are large; small holes can become clogged by roots that grow through the holes into the soil below the pot, which prevents water from draining, and small holes may not allow the potting mix to drain quickly enough.
 Don't add any drainage material to the bottom of the pot, as this will just take away space from your rose's roots.

 When it comes to material, resin, plastic and terra-cotta clay are all fine.
 Clay is heavier, meaning it is harder to move, and it can crack in freezing temperatures, but it is preferable to plastic in warm climates since it keeps the roots cooler in hot weather.
 Lighter-colored plastics are preferable in all but the most northern climates, as they heat up less quickly than dark plastics.
 Always ensure plastic or resin containers are weatherproof.